wazuh/wazuh-documentation/source/docker-monitor/dependencies.rst

 Python
 ------

-The AWS S3 integration requires python 3.
+The Docker listener module requires python 3.
 It is compatible with python versions from `3.6.0` to `3.9.5`.
 Future python releases should maintain compatibility although it cannot be guaranteed.

 a) For **CentOS/RHEL/Fedora** systems: